Initialize Otter

 Inside the provided

-function, first convert the argument stringword
+letter_scoresfunction, first convert the argument stringwordinto a list.Map the

-function onto the list to get a list of letter scores.Store the final list of letter scores in a variable called
+letter_scorefunction onto the list to get a list of letter scores.Store the final list of letter scores in a variable called

 Your code replaces the prompt: ...